itsdouges/armory-services/README.md

 ### Local development

 The developer experience is kind of shitty at the moment.
 You need to start the node servers manually in watch mode, as well as hook up a database.
-Currently there isn't an automated way to do this - so install `mysql 3.6`, using docker or directly on your host, and then modify the `./environment/env_config.js` DEV object.
+Currently there isn't an automated way to do this - so install `mysql 3.6`, using docker or directly on your host, and then modify the `./src/common/env/env_config.js` DEV object.

 ### Copy config

+Copies `db models` and `env_config.js` to `src/fetch` and `src/api` folders.

 ```
 ./go.sh copy